Monday, December 7, 2015

 We ended the tour by riding past the works of art on Beach Boulevard, which is a sculptured garden teeming with pelicans, egrets, seagulls, blue marlin, and a shark.

-After Katrina destroyed most of the trees along Beach Blvd a chainsaw artist carved six oak trees into marine sculptures that are now displayed along the median of Beach Blvd.
+After Katrina destroyed most of the trees along Beach Blvd, a chainsaw artist carved six oak trees into marine sculptures, now displayed along the median.

 Katrina Sculptured Garden

-We thanked Carla as we exited the trolly.
+We thanked Carla as we exited the trolley.

 We had to cross four lanes of traffic back to the Visitor Center.

-The Visitor Center is a museum in itself, it has a wealth of information, a gift shop, multi-media exhibits, Biloxi Memorabilia, and on the second floor it has a 67-seat movie theater.
-The Visitor Center has a striking resemblance to the Dantizier House that once sat at this site, and it has two-story porches, a grand staircase, and floor-to-ceiling windows.
+The Visitor Center is a museum in itself; it has a wealth of information, a gift shop, multimedia exhibits, Biloxi Memorabilia, and, on the second floor, a 67-seat movie theater.
+The Visitor Center has a striking resemblance to the Dantizier House that once stood on this site, with two-story porches, a grand staircase, and floor-to-ceiling windows.

 Sun Setting